BHARGAVSAI558/devtrails-2026-alphanexus-phase2/README.md

   → CONFIRMED ring → freeze cluster → instant admin alert
 ```

 **Honest-worker-first:** 3 of 4 signals still approves.
 A weather API delay during a real flood never punishes a genuine worker.
+This principle is what keeps the insurer's loss ratio healthy — real claims paid fast, fraudulent ones blocked before they hit the pool.

 ---